Languages and Cultures: Hebrew

-The Modern Hebrew program at Fordham University is part of both the Modern Languages and Literatures Department and the Center for Jewish Studies department.
+The Modern Hebrew program at Fordham University is part of both the Department of Languages and Cultures and the Center for Jewish Studies department.

 Studying Modern Hebrew is a good way to learn about contemporary Israeli culture and the issues that face modern Israel.
 Studying Hebrew is also essential for those who want to focus their scholarship on Middle Eastern Studies, modern politics, ancient languages, or to deepen their understanding of the Hebrew Bible, the Talmud, and Jewish history from antiquity to the present.